ForgeFlow/ao-odoo/ao_stock/README.rst

 * Show *Date* and hide *Expected Date* in stock moves to everyone.
 * Show inventory location for stock inventories that exclude sublocations (this will show a location in zero-confirmations).
+* Print the *Qty Available in Source* in the operations of stock pickings.

 Credits
 =======